CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 </div>
 ```

+In order to center an image/table in GitHub Markdown, you must express it as in-line HTML.
+Wrapping the `<div>` tag around the Markdown-equivalent expression doesn't work for some reason.

-Note that GitHub won't center the image/table in its preview, but it will be centered once committed.
+Also note that GitHub won't center the image/table in its preview, but it will be centered once committed.

 ### 8. LaTeX